JeikerM19/JeikerM19/README.md

 - 💬 Ask me about my favorite programming language
 - 📫 How to reach me: TheJeiker
 - 😄 Pronouns: He
-- ⚡ Fun fact: I paid for WinRar.
+- ⚡ Fun fact: I paid for WinRar